List of characters in The Loud House franchise: The Casagrande family

 The Casagrandes are a Mexican American family of characters who are the extended family of the Santiagos.
 While the Casagrandes appear in multiple episodes of The Loud House, they later gained their own spin-off show.
 It is revealed in both shows that the Casagrandes live in fictional Great Lakes City which is three hours away from Royal Woods and in a neighboring state.
-They hate cats.
+They hate cats due to having encountered swarms of cats in the city.

 Ronnie Anne Santiago

-Ronalda "Ronnie" Anne Santiago (voiced by Breanna Yde in 2016-2018 of The Loud House, Izabella Alvarez in 2019–present of The Loud House and The Casagrandes) is the 11-year-old (12 as of The Casagrandes Movie) sister of Bobby, a tough tomboy who enjoys skateboarding, playing video games, and pranks.
+Ronalda "Ronnie" Anne Santiago (voiced by Breanna Yde in 2016–2018 of The Loud House, Izabella Alvarez in 2019–present of The Loud House and The Casagrandes) is the 11-year-old (12 as of The Casagrandes Movie) sister of Bobby, a tough tomboy who enjoys skateboarding, playing video games, and pranks.
 She wears a purple zipper hoodie, jean shorts, a white tank top underneath her hoodie (in "City Slickers" and "No Show! with the Casagrandes"), pink knee-high socks, and purple shoes.
 Originally depicted as a classmate who would annoy Lincoln with embarrassing pranks, Ronnie Anne eventually becomes one of Lincoln's best friends.
 A running gag is that one member of either her or Lincoln's family refers to one of them as the other's boyfriend/girlfriend which they both instantly deny.
-It is implied multiple times throughout the first seasons of The Loud House though, that they harbor feelings for each other.
+However, it is implied multiple times throughout the first seasons of The Loud House and some of the graphic novels that they harbor feelings for each other.